Bugdom: Gameplay

-The game is set in an outdoors bug environment, in the Bugdom, a kingdom once ruled by bugs, namely the rollie pollies and ladybugs that was overthrown by a clan of fire ants who captured all of the Lady Bugs and held them as prisoners, leaving their leader, King Thorax, to rule the land.
-The player visits several colorful locations throughout the kingdom, namely a lawn (levels 1 and 2), a pond (level 3), a forest which resembles a bug's interpretation of a garden (levels 4 and 5), a beehive (levels 6 and 7), a nighttime-themed level (level 8), and an anthill (levels 9 and 10).
+Bugdom is a third-person 3D platformer in which the player controls the main character Rollie McFly through ten different stages set in the Bugdom, namely a lawn, a pond, a forest which resembles a bug's interpretation of a garden, a beehive, a nighttime-themed level, and an anthill.

-Players navigate through ten different stages as Rollie.
 Rollie has the ability to jump, kick, and roll, the latter two of which can be used to attack most hostile enemies.
 Nuts are scattered throughout the level which, upon being opened, have power-ups, keys, clovers, buddy bugs, or enemies.
 Gates can only be opened when Rollie has the appropriate colored key.
-Lady bugs are trapped at several points of each level and can be freed by kicking their web cages.
-When Rollie reaches the level exit, a hollow log to be exact, the players score is tallied based on the number of ladybugs freed, the number of clovers found, and if all four pieces of the blue clover has been found.
-In Level 9, if you found all 4 gold clovers in the entire game, which are levels 2, 6, 8, and 9, they will be tallied in that level.
+Ladybugs are trapped at several points of each level and can be freed by kicking their web cages.
+When Rollie reaches the level exit, a hollow log, the player's score is tallied based on the number of ladybugs freed, the number of clovers found, and if all four pieces of the blue clover has been found.
+In Level 9, if all 4 gold clovers are found, they will be tallied in that level.